RealWhimsy/extensible-clipboard/README.md

 ## Features
 - 🌏  Remotely set the clipboard on multiple systems via HTTP-Requests

-- ⏳ Access the clipboard history via HTTP-Requests [Read the API doc here...](./../../wiki/API-Documentation)
+- ⏳ Access the clipboard history via HTTP-Requests

-- 📋 Full portation of clipboard functionality to REST-interface (e.g. alternative data formats)
+- 📋 Full portation of clipboard functionality to REST-interface ([Read the doc here...](./../../wiki/API-Documentation) )

 - 🔒 Control access to your clipboard by whitelisting clients